KRISACHAN/ying-web/README.md

 1. Make everything neat and tidy
 2. Switch to all-English documentation
-3. Create some really cool stuff
+3. Move everything to GitHub
 4. Set up proper URLs for each project
 5. Get everything running and deploying automatically